 The 2025 Assembly Joint Resolution 79, introduced by a bipartisan group of representatives and senators, seeks to officially recognize June 2025 as LGBTQ Pride Month in Wisconsin.
 The resolution highlights Wisconsin's historical commitment to equality, noting significant milestones such as the state's pioneering law against discrimination based on sexual orientation, the election of openly LGBTQ officials, and the legalization of same-sex marriage.
 It acknowledges the progress made in the treatment of LGBTQ individuals while also recognizing the ongoing challenges they face, including discrimination and mental health issues among LGBTQ youth.

-By designating June as LGBTQ Pride Month, the resolution aims to promote an atmosphere of inclusion and acceptance within the community.
-It encourages celebrations that affirm mutual respect and understanding among all citizens, inviting individuals and families to participate in honoring Pride Month across the state.
-The resolution underscores the importance of continued advocacy for LGBTQ rights and the need for solidarity in addressing the challenges that persist.
+By designating June as Pride Month, the resolution aims to promote an atmosphere of inclusion and celebration within the community.
+It encourages all Wisconsin residents to participate in the month-long festivities, affirming their commitment to mutual respect and understanding for LGBTQ individuals and their allies.
+The resolution serves as a reminder of the importance of continued advocacy for equality and support for the LGBTQ community.